jhkeselman/RBE470x-project_team01/team01/project1/report.md

 The seeds we used were as follows: 123, 716, 632, 516, 633, 127, 277, 516, 233, 912.
 ### 3.1 Variant 1
-Out of [a] tests, the character successfully reached the goal [b] times.
-The average score of the character when the run terminated was [c].
+Out of 10 tests, the character successfully reached the goal 10 times.
+The average score of the character when the run terminated was 4978.
 This variant should work flawlessly, as it is the simplest of the five variants with no monsters involved.
 ### 3.2 Variant 2
-Out of [a] tests, the character successfully reached the goal [b] times.
-The average score of the character when the run terminated was [c].
+Out of 10 tests, the character successfully reached the goal 10 times.
+The average score of the character when the run terminated was 4983.
 ### 3.3 Variant 3
-Out of [a] tests, the character successfully reached the goal [b] times.
-The average score of the character when the run terminated was [c].
+Out of 10 tests, the character successfully reached the goal 10 times.
+The average score of the character when the run terminated was 4997.
 ### 3.4 Variant 4
-Out of [a] tests, the character successfully reached the goal [b] times.
-The average score of the character when the run terminated was [c].
+Out of 10 tests, the character successfully reached the goal 7 times.
+The average score of the character when the run terminated was 2013.
 ### 3.5 Variant 5
-Out of [a] tests, the character successfully reached the goal [b] times.
-The average score of the character when the run terminated was [c].
+Out of 10 tests, the character successfully reached the goal 6 times.
+The average score of the character when the run terminated was 1068.